KDRS-SA/search-and-view-docs/_docs/guide/part-8-tabs-and-filters.md

 The last feature we will add to our template is a new tab that applies a filter.
 Lets create a new tab that contains all the short films, meaning one hour or less.

 1. We start by adding a `<parent>` tag to our film table.
 This tag can contain any name that is not the name of another table, but it needs to be the same across all tables that we want grouped by tabs.
-After this we duplicate the whole table, but change the `<heading>` of the second table to make them differentiable.
+After this we duplicate the whole table, but change the `<title>` of the second table to make them differentiable.

 {% highlight xml %}
 ...